Senzing/rancher-demo/docs/postgres-demo/README.md

     1. Login
        1. See `rancher-answers/postgresql.yaml` for postgresqlUsername and postgresqlPassword
        1. Default: username: `postgres`  password: `postgres`
-    1. On left-hand navigation, select "G2" database.
+    1. On left-hand navigation, select "G2" database to explore.
-    1. Select "SQL" tab.
-    1. Click "Browse..." button.
-        1. Choose `/opt/senzing/g2/data/g2core-schema-postgresql-create.sql`.
-    1. Click "Execute" button.

 ### Install mock-data-generator